-The gcp:vertex/aiFeatureStore:AiFeatureStore resource, part of the Pulumi GCP provider, provisions a Vertex AI Feature Store: a managed repository for storing, serving, and managing ML features for online and offline inference.
+The gcp:vertex/aiFeatureStore:AiFeatureStore resource, part of the Pulumi GCP provider, provisions a Vertex AI Feature Store: a managed repository for storing, serving, and managing ML features.
 This guide focuses on three capabilities: fixed and autoscaling serving capacity, feature value TTL configuration, and encryption setup.

 Feature stores require KMS keys for encryption and run within a GCP project with Vertex AI enabled.
 The examples are intentionally small.
-Combine them with your own EntityType and Feature definitions, IAM policies, and monitoring configuration.
+Combine them with your own EntityType and Feature definitions to build a complete feature management system.

 Create a feature store with fixed serving capacity